codesnail/CarND-Traffic-Sign-Classifier/writeup_template.md

 by Yaser Ahmed, Georgia Institue of Technology (2018)

 ## Abstract
-The goal of this project is to identify traffic signs by using deep learning.
+The goal of this project is to use deep learning to identify german traffic signs.
+In particular, I implement and train the LeNet architecture using the tensorflow framework.
+The original LeNet architecture is modified to take 32x32 grayscale images, and output 43 different traffic sign classes.
+I also demonstrate data augmentation techniques in the domain of image recognition, which helps improve the accuracy of the model.
+I also retrieve the final softmax probabilities of the test examples, which provide additional insight into what the model has learned.

 The goals / steps of this project are the following:
 * Load the data set (see below for links to the project data set)